MutiatOba/tech221_virtulisation/README.md

 end
 ```
-2. type ```vagrant up``` in virtual studio code. this uses the instructions in your virtual file to create the virtual machine in virtual box
+2. type ```vagrant up``` in virtual studio code. this uses the instructions in your vagrant file to create the virtual machine in virtual box

 3. to access your virtual machine, go to your Git Bash, cd to the relevant folder and type ```virtual ssh``.
 This takes you to your virtual machine.